igorskyflyer/npm-common-types/README.md

 ### `PropertiesOf<Obj>`

-Extract all properties from an object.
+Extracts all properties from an object.

 <br>